-Application for exemption.
-An investigator who believes a project may qualify for exemption should submit a completed Request for Exemption of IRB Review to the IRB
+- j) Application for exemption.
+An investigator who believes a project may qualify for exemption should submit a completed an Application for New Protocol within IRBManager including the type of study = exempt.

-Office.
 Supporting documents demonstrating why the investigator believes the work qualifies for exemption under one of the above-listed categories should be submitted with the request.
 The investigator must give assurance that the research will be conducted in accordance with any applicable regulations, laws, or codes.
 The IRB Chair, or designee, will review the materials to determine if the project meets the criteria for exempt review.
-If necessary, the IRB Chair, or designee, will seek expert opinion regarding the proposed research and conformity to applicable codes.
+If necessary, the IRB Chair, or designee, will seek expert opinion regarding the proposed research and conformity to applicable codes. - k) Determinations.

-Determinations.
 Authority to classify research as exempt rests with the Chair of the Institutional Review Board, or designee, and not with an investigator.
-In making a determination whether to grant an exemption, the chair will use the "Exemption Checklist" to evaluate whether the research conforms to one of the categories enumerated above and conduct an ethical analysis using the principles of respect for persons, beneficence and justice.
-The ethical analysis will include an examination of the following elements:

-- The research holds no more than minimal risk to subject; - Selection of subject is equitable; - If there is recording of identifiable information, there are adequate provisions to maintain the confidentiality of the data; - If there are interactions with subject, there will be a consent process that will disclose such information as: - > The activity involves research - > A description of the procedures - Participation is voluntary - Name and contact information of the investigator - Provisions to maintain the privacy interests of subject.

-The "Exemption Checklist" will be used to document the IRB Chair's, or designee's, determination and retained as a record of the application in the IRB office.
+In deciding whether to grant an exemption, the chair will use the "Exemption Checklist" to evaluate whether the research conforms to one of the categories enumerated above and conduct an ethical analysis using the principles of respect for persons, beneficence, and justice.
+The ethical analysis will include an examination of the following elements: - (1) The research holds no more than minimal risk to subject; - (2) Selection of subject is equitable; - (3) If there is recording of identifiable information, there are adequate provisions to maintain the confidentiality of the data; - (4) If there are interactions with subject, there will be a consent process that will disclose such information as: - (a) The activity involves research - (b) A description of the procedures - (c) Participation is voluntary - (d) Name and contact information of the investigator - (e) Provisions to maintain the privacy interests of subject. - I) The "Exemption Checklist" will be used to document the IRB Chair's, or designee's, determination and retained as a record of the application within IRBManager.
 It must be emphasized that exemption from IRB oversight does not mean that the research is totally exempt from institutional oversight.
 In particular, the protocol should document mechanisms, when appropriate, for obtaining informed consent and responding to concerns or complaints.

-Notification.
-All requests for exemption are answered promptly by determination letters, signed by the IRB chair or designee, which describe the regulatory basis for granting exempt status as well as any additional requirements that may be imposed in order to assure protection of the rights and welfare of research subject, or the reasons for denying exempt status.
+m) Notification.
+All requests for exemption are answered promptly by determination letters, signed by the IRB chair or designee, which describe the regulatory basis for granting exempt status as well as any additional requirements that may be imposed to assure protection of the rights and welfare of research subject, or the reasons for denying exempt status.
 Letters granting exempt status must be reviewed by the Director of HRPP, who must either countersign them or explain in separate communications the basis for disapproving the requests.
 Exemption decisions are noted in agendas and minutes of convened meetings and filed in the IRB Office.